 Correction.
 You should be asking, “What is the best wattage for MY microwave needs?”
-Like I said before, your needs are unique and personal, so you must always keep them at the back of your mind when searching for your kitchen bestie, aka microwave.
+As I said before, your needs are unique and personal, so you must always keep them at the back of your mind when searching for your kitchen bestie, microwave.

-600-800 watts are inexpensive and are good for heating small foods and drinks.
-The cooking instructions of most instant or microwavable foods tend to favor 800-watt microwaves, but anything lower doesn’t have enough cooking power so it will cook or heat your food for much longer.
+600-800 watts are inexpensive countertop microwaves and are good for heating small foods and drinks.
+The microwave cooking instructions of most instant or microwavable foods tend to favor 800-watt microwaves, but anything lower doesn’t have enough cooking power so it will cook or heat your food for much longer.

-800-1000 watts are the standard, more traditional type.
-They cook raw food thoroughly, heat pre-cooked food fast and popcorn is made in an instant.
+800-1000 watts are the standard, more traditional countertop microwaves.
+They cook raw food thoroughly, heat pre-cooked food fast, and popcorn is made in an instant.
 These are powerful, which could be a blessing and a curse as they could burn your food.
 If you are looking to buy within this range, look for the ones that have a variety of settings, so you can control the power level, especially when you want to reheat leftovers.

 1000-1200 watts are more like ovens than microwaves.
-If you’re running a restaurant, this is the range to set your oars on.
+If you’re running a restaurant, this is the range to set your sights on.
 If you’re good at it, you could cook everything with one of these over the range microwaves, including raw meat.
 If you’re just looking for something to warm up your drinks or precooked food, it’s a little too much, don’t you think?

 Now, you know what wattage to buy.
 But you only know it in your head.
 You can’t tell when you see it.
 Your knowledge needs to be more practical.
 I’ll help you.

-To know the wattage of a microwave, check around the inside of the door or on the face of the microwave.
+To know the wattage of a microwave, check around the inside of the microwave door or on the face of the microwave.
 The manufacturers usually indicate it there however, it may be slightly different for convection microwave and commercial microwaves.
-If not, you will find it listed among the list of features of the microwave.
+If not, you will find it listed among the list of features of the microwave oven.

 If you already bought the microwave and can’t find it in any of the places listed above, take a microwave-safe cup and fill it up with cold water.
 Microwave it at a high-power level.
 If it comes to a boil in 1 minute and 30 seconds, it is 1,200 watts.
 If it doesn’t, you can use this formula to estimate your wattage.